sherlock-protocol/sherlock-docs/glossary.md

 ## Sherlock Terminology

+#### Buffer for Stakers / "First Money Out" Pool
+- This is the pool of tokens that needs to be completely liquidated (in the event of a hack on one of our covered protocols) before any staker tokens can be used to pay out the hack.
+This pool of money is "protection" for stakers.
+The entire pool is "junior" to the staking pools in terms of liquidation priority.
+Most or all of the tokens in this pool will be contributed by the Sherlock protocol as an added protection for stakers.

 #### Cooldown
 - In order to remove a "stake" from the insurance pool, a user must first activate the cooldown period.
 This period represents the time between the activation or intention to remove the stake and the time at which the stake is actually released from the protocol.